detain/iptools/README.md

 * Now Testing On PHP v5.6, v7.0, v7.1, v7.2, v7.3, and v7.4
 * Added CodeClimate Coverage Reporting
 * Added containsAny and containsAll to Range class for dealing with an array of IP/Range/Networks instead of a single one
-* Added excludeArray to the Network class for dealing iwth an array of IP/Range/Networks to exclude instead of the single one with the existing exclude method
+* Added excludeArray to the Network class for dealing with an array of IP/Range/Networks to exclude instead of the single one with the existing exclude method

 ## Installation